Tips to Perfect Your Sales Handover Process

 What information must be transferred during a sales handoff?

-Critical information includes: why the customer bought (specific pain points), what was promised during sales (features, timelines, specific commitments), who the key stakeholders are (champions and skeptics), success metrics they’ll use to measure ROI, their current tech stack and integrations needed, and any red flags or concerns raised during sales.
-Document everything in a shared system both teams can access – never rely on memory or scattered emails.
+Critical information includes: why the customer bought (specific pain points), what was promised during sales (features, timelines, specific commitments), who the key stakeholders are (champions and skeptics), success metrics they will use to measure ROI, their current tech stack and integrations needed, and any red flags or concerns raised during sales.
+Document everything in a shared system both teams can access - never rely on memory or scattered emails.

 How do you handle it when sales overpromises something during the handoff?

-First, identify the gap immediately during your internal handoff meeting.
-Then, have an honest conversation with the customer within 48 hours – the longer you wait, the worse it gets.
 Present alternative solutions that achieve their core goal, even if the method differs from what was discussed.
 Most customers appreciate transparency and creative problem-solving over silence and excuses.
 Document these situations to prevent future occurrences.

-Absolutely yes – but frame it as getting specialized expertise, not being “passed along.”
-Introduce it as “bringing in our implementation specialists who’ll ensure you get maximum value quickly.”
+Absolutely yes - but frame it as getting specialized expertise, not being “passed along.”
+Introduce it as “bringing in our implementation specialists who will ensure you get maximum value quickly.”
 The key is having sales stay involved for the introduction, making it feel like an expansion of support rather than a departmental transfer.
 Never surprise customers with new faces without context.

-What’s the biggest mistake companies make with sales handoffs?
+What is the biggest mistake companies make with sales handoffs?

 How long should a proper sales handoff take?